Northrop Grumman Space: JWST, SLS Boosters, and SDA

 SDA Proliferated LEO Satellites

-- Small, proliferated LEO satellites providing optical and radio frequency communications for military users
+- Small, proliferated LEO satellites providing optical and radio frequency communications, plus missile warning/tracking for military users

 Strategic Deterrence Systems